Billmate/woocommerce/README.md

 The invoice and part payment plugin only works if the currency is set to Swedish Krona (SEK) and the Base country is set to Sweden.

-To create a Invoice fee product:
-1. Add a simple (hidden) product.
-Mark it as a taxable product.
-2. Go to the Billmate Gateway settings page and add the ID of the Invoice Fee product.
-The ID can be found by hovering the Invoice Fee product on the Products page in WooCommerce.

 ##Installation
 1. Download and unzip the latest release zip file.
 2. If you use the WordPress plugin uploader to install this plugin skip to step 4.